RuneSkovrupHansen/rust/README.md

 ```

+The Deref trait is what makes the coercions possible, since the Rust compiler can check if a method to perform the coercion exists.

 ### Deref Coercion with Mutability.

 Possible to overwrite the * operator on mutable references as well.

 ## Running Code on Cleanup with the Drop Trait

+The Drop trait defines what happens when a value goes of out scope.
+Can be defined on any type, and can be used to release resources like files or network connections.

+Almost always defined when implementing a smart pointer.
+For example Box<T> deallocates the space on the heap that the box points to.

+In other languages the programmer must manually clean up, which can cause memory issues.
+Implementing the Drop trait makes it possible to ensure that clean-up code is run every time an object goes out of scope.

+The Drop trait requires you to implement the `drop()` method, that takes a single mutable reference to self.

+Drop trait is included in the prelude, does not need to be brought into scope.

+See source for example.

+### Dropping a Value Early with std::mem::drop

+Values can be dropped earlier using the drop function can be useful in certain cases.

+Rust can refer to the drop method as a "destructor", which is a general term for a function that cleans up an instance.
+Rust has several, and drop is one of them.

+It's not possible to call drop function explicitly, i.e. `instance.drop()`.

+The instance can instead be dropped using `drop(instance)`.
+This drops the instance early.

+## Rc<T>, the Reference Counted Smart Pointer

+Sometimes a single value can have multiple owners, for example a node in a graph is owned by all edges pointing towards that node.

+Multiple ownership is explicitly enabled by using the type Rc<T>.

+Abbreviation for *reference counting*

+The smart pointer keeps tract of the number of reference to a value to determine whether or not the value is still in use, when there are no more references to a value, it can be cleaned up without any references becoming invalid.

+Used when we want to allocate some data on the heap for multiple parts of our program to read, and we can't determine at compile time which part will finish using the data last.
+If we knew that, we could simply make that part of the code the owner, and pass references to the other parts of the code.

+Only for single-threaded scenarios.

+When using Rc<T>, the `Rc::clone(&instance)` has to be called to create a reference and increment the counter for the number of references.

+Can be brought into scope with `use std::rc::Rc;`

+`instance.clone()` makes a full clone, `Rc::clone(&instance)` only gets a reference and increments the counter, it's faster to make.

+Can only be used to provide read-only access.
+We need RefCell<T> for mutability.

+## RefCell<T> and the interior Mutability Pattern

+Interior mutability is a design pattern that allows you to mutate data even when there are immutable references to that data.
+Normally disallowed due to borrowing rules.

+Use of *unsafe* code inside data structure to bend Rust's rules.

+The *unsafe* code is wrapped in a safe API and the outer type is still immutable.
+We still have to comply with some borrowing rules.

+### Enforcing Borrowing Rules at Runtime with RefCell<T>

+RefCell<T> represents a single ownership over the data that it holds.

+With references and Box<T>, the borrowing rules' invariants are enforced at *compile time*.
+With RefCell<T> these invariants are enforced at *runtime*.

+An error with references produces a compile error, an error with RefCell results in a panic and exit at runtime.

+Checking at compile-time is better for performance and is safer, however the compile-time checks will prevent usage of some memory-safe operations.
+Default references and compile-time checking, however it is possible to opt-in to the other behavior.

+Some problems cannot be checked at detected at compile-time, such as the Halting Problem.

+Only for single-threaded use cases.

+Overview:

+* Rc<T> enables multiple owners of the same data; Box<T> and RefCell<T> have single owners.
+* Box<T> allows immutable or mutable borrows checked at compile time; Rc<T> allows only immutable borrows checked at compile time; RefCell<T> allows immutable or mutable borrows checked at runtime.
+* Because RefCell<T> allows mutable borrows checked at runtime, you can mutate the value inside the RefCell<T> even when the RefCell<T> is immutable.

+### Interior Mutability: A Mutable Borrow to an Immutable Value

+See source for example.

+Rules for borrowing still hold, but are checked at runtime instead.

+### Mutable Data with Multiple Owners

+Common to combine Rc<T> holding a RefCell<T> to allow the pattern.